Vyralmarketing/Dre-Williams-Recruiting/_policies/terms-and-conditions.md

 **Authorization to Use this Website**

-You hereby confirm to ABC Limited that: (a) you have reached the age of 13, (ii) are an emancipated minor under the laws of your jurisdiction of domicile or residence, (iii) have the consent of your parent or legal guardian, or (iv) otherwise have the power and authority to enter into and perform your obligations under these Terms and Conditions.
+You hereby confirm to {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} that: (a) you have reached the age of 13, (ii) are an emancipated minor under the laws of your jurisdiction of domicile or residence, (iii) have the consent of your parent or legal guardian, or (iv) otherwise have the power and authority to enter into and perform your obligations under these Terms and Conditions.

 Users between the ages of 13 and 18 must (i) review these Terms and Conditions with a parent or legal guardian to ensure the parent or legal guardian acknowledge and agree to these Terms and Conditions, and (ii) not access the Website if his or her parent or legal guardian doesn’t agree to these Terms and Conditions.